agnoster/nodeready/README.md

 ✣ nodeready
 ===========

+> **STATUS: DEFUNCT** - Once upon a time, node was hard to install.
+Nowadays, [nodejs.org](http://nodejs.org/) even offers binary downloads.
+This project was still fun, I got to play around with interleaving bash and HTML to create a page that also functioned as a shell script installer (on multiple systems).
+>
+> Future plans: I might extract/repurpose the threading, the github page generation, and/or the cross-platform POSIX installer thingy.

 **[nodeready]** is a **one-step installer** for a fully-functioning **[node.js][node] development environment**.

     U=http://agnoster.github.com/nodeready/;(curl $U||wget -O - $U||lynx -source $U)|bash